zedparsa/Flowsense-ids/README.md

 ---

 #### 12) Compute & save
-This block computes all signals, assembles a single aligned table, and exports it as the ML-ready dataset.
+This block assembles all computed signals into a single aligned feature table and exports it for downstream use.
+The key concept is alignment: every row corresponds to one time window, and every column is a signal value for that same window.

 ```python
     print("Calculating signals...")